-A company must make all of these reporting channels available and also provide a way for all reports to be submitted anonymously.
+A company must make all these reporting channels available.

 A company's internal or external reporting office must perform the following procedure upon receipt of a report:

-- It shall confirm receipt of a report to the person providing the information no later than after seven days.
+- It confirms receipt of a report to the whistleblower within seven days at the latest.

-- It legally examines whether the reported violation falls within the material scope of application according to § 2 HinSchG.
+- It legally examines whether the reported violation falls within the material scope of application of Section 2 HinSchG.

-- She keeps in contact with the person giving the hint.
+- She keeps in touch with the person providing the information.

 - It checks the content and legal validity of the notification received.

-- It takes appropriate follow-up measures according to § 18 HinSchG, similar to an investigating authority (settings similar to § 170 Abs.2 StPO or further investigations such as charges, dismissals etc.).
+- It takes appropriate follow-up measures in accordance with § 18 HinSchG, similar to an investigating authority (hiring similar to § 170 para.
+2 StPO or further investigations such as reports, dismissals, etc.).

-- It issues status reports to the person providing the information within specified deadlines.
+- It issues status reports to the whistleblower within specified deadlines.

 - It provides transparent information about the procedure.

-- It documents the procedure under the confidentiality requirement and, within the legal deadlines, carries out the necessary destruction of the documentation after the procedure has been completed.
+- It documents the procedure under the confidentiality requirement and carries out the necessary destruction of the documentation within the statutory deadlines once the procedure has been completed.